mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 ```
 $ cp [SOURCE] [DESTINATION]
 ```
-Note*: if the destination path does not exist, cp will create a copy of the file or directory with the name of the destination path given.
+**Note:** if the destination path does not exist, cp will create a copy of the file or directory with the name of the destination path given.

-  Example: `$ cp main.cpp newpath/newpath.cpp` will create a copy of `main.cpp` with the name `newpath.cpp` in the directory `newpath`

-Remember that `main.cpp` we left behind in the home directory, lets make a copy of it named `mainbro.cpp` and move it to our CS100 directory with the command:
+Remember that `main.cpp` we left behind in the HOME directory?
+Lets make a copy of it named `mainbro.cpp` and move it to our CS100 directory with the command:
 ```
-cp main.cpp CS100/mainbro.cpp
+$ cp main.cpp CS100/mainbro.cpp
 ```
 Lets check our progress in the `CS100` directory with:
 ```